-It’s OK to feel disappointed – we’ve lost our goal.
-We have been training through the winter and at least three storms (I lost count) to have that final victory lap taken away.
-We ate sensibly, stayed well-hydrated, cut out alcohol, ensured we got our 8 hours sleep.
-You may be left feeling like it was all for nothing, but it isn’t – it’s given us a great base to build on.
+It’s entirely normal to feel disappointed; we’ve had our goal postponed.
+We trained diligently through winter and braved countless storms (I lost count too) to have our moment taken away.
+We adhered to sensible diets, stayed well-hydrated, abstained from alcohol, and ensured we got a full eight hours of sleep.
+You might be wondering if it was all for nothing, but it wasn’t.
+It has provided us with a solid foundation to build upon.

-To quote an article I read in Runners World recently.
-Robbie Britton, GB ultra runner points out:
+To quote an article I recently came across in Runners World, Robbie Britton, a GB ultra runner, points out:

 “Marathon training can make you extremely fit, whereas the race itself can be quite destructive and leave a runner needing time off for recovery.
 So a marathon training block without the race at the end will leave any athlete in a really strong position.
 It’s a fantastic foundation on which a strong autumn marathon could be built.”